raceintospace/raceintospace/doc/manual/manual.md

 ![Future Missions with Requirement Penalties pop-up](image_13a.png)

 The milestone risk bar classifies it as A-OK, CAUTION, or DANGER.
 The box just below it shows the total penalties on a mission (20% in this case), and now acts as a button that opens a pop-up breaking down those penalties (above).
-In this example the mission would be skipping 3 milestones (Lunar Probe Landing, Lunar Pass, and Lunar Orbital), 2 duration levels (the player has performed only A and B), it has the new mission penalty because it's a milestone step that the player hasn't flown before, plus the LM steps of the lunar landing itself will each face a 9-point penalty because the player has not gained any LM points.
+In this example the mission would be skipping 3 milestones (Lunar Probe Landing, Lunar Pass, and Lunar Orbital), 2 duration levels (the player has performed only A and B), it has the new mission penalty because it's a milestone step that the player hasn't flown before, plus the LM steps of the lunar landing itself will each face a -9% penalty because the player has not gained any LM points.

 ![Future Missions showing mission steps](image_13.png)

 The bottom area shows the Earth, Moon, Mercury, and Venus.
 It will also display Mars, Jupiter, and Saturn when those planets are available for probe flybys.
 On the left are up and down arrows you can use to scroll through the available missions.
+You can also use the arrows on the keyboard.
 Between them is a button which will show the steps involved in the currently selected mission, as above.

 Once you have selected the mission you want, click Continue or press Enter.